Lingual Braces: Stop guessing &

 You’ve probably spent hours researching lingual braces.
 You’ve compared options, watched videos, read forums and tried to work out the right choice for your teeth.

-But there comes a point where more online research stops being useful.
-Lingual braces are highly case dependent making this less about ‘I think I want them’ and more about ‘will this actually work for me?’
-Looking at someone sleaze before and afters does not answer the question whether this is a good option for you.
+We made this guide because we realised that most online research and AI research into lingual braces was not useful.
+This is because Lingual braces are highly case dependent making this less about ‘I think I want them’ and more about ‘will this actually work for me?’
+Looking at someone else’s before and afters does not answer the question whether this will work for you.
+So we’ve given you our dentist’s decision-making process below so you can see for yourself.

 Lingual braces are sometimes the ideal solution.
 But for many, other approaches deliver more predictable, comfortable and stable results.
 The difference cannot be determined from articles, or before and afters.
 It comes from clinical assessment and diagnosis.
 To see our main page about braces click here Braces Liverpool.

-So if you’re looking for this clarity, you’re in the right place.
+If you’re looking for clarity, you’re in the right place.

-This page explains how dentists actually decide whether lingual braces are suitable, what factors matter and why the best choice is always based on biology, complexity and compliance.
+You may be wondering how dentists decide whether lingual braces are suitable and what factors matter.
+The answer is biology, complexity and compliance.

-This kind of clinical decision-making is rarely explained online because most dentists spend their time treating patients rather than writing about it.
+This kind of clinical decision-making is rarely explained online because most dentists (including us) spend their time treating patients rather than writing about it.

 How dentists actually think about lingual braces